Altafiber: Service area

 Beyond its ILEC territory, Cincinnati Bell Telephone additionally serves Mason, Lebanon, and the Dayton metropolitan area through its subsidiary Cincinnati Bell Extended Territories.
 Hawaiian Telcom, which Cincinnati Bell acquired in 2018, is the ILEC for the entire state of Hawaii.

 OnX provides enterprise IT solutions in the United States, Canada, and United Kingdom.

 Services

 Cincinnati Bell has historically focused on traditional landline service, but in recent decades it has expanded into adjacent communications and entertainment services.
 As of 2017, legacy voice service makes up only a quarter of the company's revenue.

 Landline service

 Cincinnati Bell provides landline PSTN local and long-distance calling.
-In recent years, the company has seen subscriptions to these traditional services decline due to competition from cable and wireless providers.
+Subscriptions to these traditional services have declined steadily over the past decade due to competition from cable and wireless providers.
+By 2017, legacy voice service accounted for only a quarter of the company's revenue.
+Between 2014 and 2015, overall voice lines fell approximately 4% year-over-year, a trend the company projected would continue at a similar rate.

 Internet access

 Cincinnati Bell offers Internet access to customers in its service area.
 Its primary competitor for broadband Internet access is Charter Spectrum Internet.

 Fiber optics

 In late 2009, Cincinnati Bell started offering a fiber-optic communications (Internet, telephone, and IPTV) service called Fioptics, similar to the U-verse service offered by AT&T and the FiOS service offered by Verizon Communications.
 Cincinnati Bell's Fioptics provides Internet at speeds from 5 Mbit/s up to 2 Gbit/s to over 500,000 homes in the Cincinnati metropolitan area.
 The availability is limited to areas wired for Fioptics, and other Fioptics services are not required.
 In areas now covered by Fioptics, Cincinnati Bell no longer offers ADSL-only speeds greater than 5 Mbit/s.

 As of 2019, Cincinnati Bell's fiber optic network extends nearly 16500 mi.